njuere/snippet/README.md

-#Snippet
+# Code Snippet
-A challenge from CODEWELL, coded by Charity Osang
+A challenge from CODEWELL, coded by Charity Osang.